monicawheeler/html-css-syllabus/README.md

 ## Course Goals

-Our goals for this course are to understand how to use software to create web pages, create a well-structured HTML document, style that document with CSS, and validate the code is meeting widely accepted standards.
+Our goals for this course are to understand how to use the software that creates web pages, create a well-structured HTML document, style that document with CSS, and validate that the code is meeting widely accepted standards.

 ## Requirements